sk-sharif/dashboard/README.md

-# STEPS TO ACCESS WITH KUBEFLOW111111
+# STEPS TO ACCESS WITH KUBEFLOW   SAGAR SHREESTHA

 To access the central dashboard, you need to connect to the Istio gateway that provides access to the Kubeflow Use the following command to set up port forwarding to the Istio gateway